nafanabdu/microsimulation/README.md

-# Long-term Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Obesity and Diabetes Burden in Central and Eastern European Countries: A Microsimulation Model
+#Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Obesity and Diabetes Burden in Central and Eastern European Countries
-Title: The Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Body Weight and Diabetes Burden in Eastern EU Countries: A Microsimulation Model
+Title: The Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Obesity and Diabetes Burden in Eastern EU Countries: A Microsimulation Model

 Background